otto-torino/django-baton/docs/ai.rst

 Clicking it all the empty fields that need a translations will be filled with the translation fetched.

-All default fields and CKEDITOR fields are supported, see AI Hooks section below if you need to support other wysiwyg editors.
+All default fields and CKEditor fields are supported out of the box.
+Other rich-text editors (e.g. Editor.js via ``dj-editor-js``) plug in through editor adapters, see the Editor Adapters section below.

 Corrections
 -----------

 In the configuration section you can specify if you want to enable the corrections feature.
 If you enable it, the functionality will be activated sitewide.
-In every add/change form page which contains text fields (also CKEDITOR), an icon will appear near the label to trigger the AI correction.
+In every add/change form page which contains text fields (also CKEditor and Editor.js), an icon will appear near the label to trigger the AI correction.
-See AI Hooks section below if you need to support other wysiwyg editors.
+See the Editor Adapters section below if you need to support other wysiwyg editors.

 When triggering the correction there are two possible results: